Miami Carrying a Concealed Weapon Attorney

 - At most $1000 in fines

-Consult a Seasoned Gun Crime Lawyer
+Consult a Seasoned Gun Crime Lawyer at The Hoffman Firm

 If you have been arrested for carrying a concealed weapon in or around the Fort Lauderdale area, you can consult a knowledgeable gun crime attorney to begin building your defense.
 We aggressively defend clients who are accused of firearms and weapons crimes.